Build Cost Calculators

 - Get an idea of the house you can build within your budget.

 Factors Affecting Self Build Costs

 The cost of building a house is affected by many factors including:

 Most build cost calculators work on traditional masonry or timber frame build costs.
 If you are interested in a specialist build method you should contact specialist companies for estimates.
 Have a look at the house construction methods available to you.

 Variations in material, labour and equipment prices affect the total build cost.
 As you’d expect, London is the most expensive area, followed by the South East.
 The Midlands, Yorkshire, Wales and the North East are the cheapest.

 The more you do, the more you save.
 Employing a package company increases the price but reduces the stress.
 Visit our build route page to look at the options.

 Economies of scale apply.
-Pound per square metre build costs reduce as the size of the property increases.
-Each additional floor becomes more cost effective than the last.
+Cost per square metre build costs reduces as the size of the property increases.
+Each additional floor becomes less expensive than the lower floor.

 Materials and Design